 The main difference between Android OS and Android System is their scope and functionality.
 Android OS refers to the entire operating system that powers Android devices, while Android System is a core component within Android OS that handles background services.

 Another key difference is their role in device performance.
-Android OS includes all software layers, from the Linux kernel to the UI framework, ensuring full device operation.
+Android OS components like the Linux kernel, Android Runtime, system libraries, and UI framework to ensure full device functionality.
 Meanwhile, the Android System acts as an intermediary between the OS and installed applications, managing system processes like notifications, security patches, and background tasks.

 Additionally, update mechanisms differ.
-Android OS updates come as full version upgrades, introducing major UI and security changes.
+Full version upgrades of Android OS introduce major changes such as redesigned interfaces and enhanced privacy settings.
 In contrast, Android System updates often occur through Google Play System Updates, allowing seamless improvements without a full OS upgrade.

 How Does Android OS Work?

 Android OS operates as an open-source mobile operating system built on a modified Linux kernel, enabling seamless interaction between hardware and software.
-It manages system resources, app execution, and background processes through a multitasking framework, ensuring smooth performance on Android devices.
+It manages memory, CPU usage, and background services through a multitasking framework to ensure smooth app performance.

 According to a study by the National Institute of Standards and Technology (NIST) titled “Security Architecture of Android,” 2023, Android’s security model effectively mitigates malware risks by 85%.